richardatval/www.yesproject.org/_events/2017-05-23-get-into-m-s.md

 You will also receive 6-months support from a Prince’s Trust mentor to help you uncover your next steps.

-**A taster day is taking place on Wednesday 20 June, you will need to attend this to secure a place on the programme.**
+A taster day is taking place on **Wednesday 20 June**, you will need to attend this to secure a place on the programme.

 #### For more information or to book your place on the taster day contact [nutan.patel@princes-trust.org.uk](mailto:nutan.patel@princes-trust.org.uk) 07717 488 544